crazyyy/wp-framework/wp-content/plugins/plugin-detective/readme.txt

 Best of all - Plugin Detective can work even if you're just seeing the White Screen of Death on your site or if all you can see are PHP errors.
 See the FAQ's for how to access plugin detective and log into WordPress even if you can't get to your login screen.

 Once Otto has identified the culprit, you can quickly deactivate the troublesome plugin and go about your day.

+= Who Can Use This Troubleshooting Tool? =

+Plugin Detective is a tool that requires no coding experience or technical knowledge to use.
+For that reason, Plugin Detective is the ideal troubleshooting and conflict-checking tool for:

+- Any WordPress website owner
+- Developers and technical support engineers
+- Plugin and theme owners and their support teams

+= Debug Tool Features =

+- Strategically activate and deactivate plugins on your site to help you find the plugin causing trouble
+- Open Plugin Detective for troubleshooting on any page on your site - both in the backend and the frontend!
+- Choose any subset of your active plugins as the baseline for your testing

+= Loved by Plugin Support Teams =

+The [Simply Schedule Appointments](https://simplyscheduleappointments.com/guides/plugin-detective-for-plugin-conflicts/) and [Draw Attention](https://wpdrawattention.com/guides/plugin-detective-for-finding-conflicts/) support teams love to share this conflict-checking tool with their customers.
+Plugin Detective makes it easy for their clients to debug performance issues and figure out plugin conflicts in a jiffy!

 == Installation ==